 Dr. Rainey inspired both students and faculty alike to purse a lifelong commitment to learning and service.
 He was recognized internationally for his excellence in teaching, research, and service.
 He was recognized as a Fellow of the Society of the Technical Communication (STC), STC’s Jay Gould Award for excellence in teaching technical communication, Southern Polytechnic’s Outstanding Faculty Award in 1992, and the Southern Polytechnic’s Teacher of the Year Award in 2001.

-Digital Writing and Media Arts awards the Rainey Scholarship to one or more students each year.
+Technical Communication and Interactive Design awards the Rainey Scholarship to one or more students each year.
 The endowed fund provides us with a way to acknowledge the contributions of Dr. Rainey and the efforts of our students.

 If you would like to contribute to the Rainey Scholarship, please contact us.